• Mental Health

 2. Stay Active

 It is recommended to engage in regular physical activity while experiencing withdrawal symptoms.
 There are many benefits of exercise for one’s mental health as it releases “feel-good” hormones known as endorphins.
-Regular exercise can greatly improve a person’s mood, and possibly prevent a relapse in depression or anxiety symptoms after Effexor cessation.9
+Regular exercise can greatly improve a person’s mood, and possibly prevent relapse in depression or anxiety symptoms after Effexor cessation.9

 3. Make a Safety Plan With Family & Friends